 For dinner, there are a plethora of options for you to choose from.
-A recommended place for classy Croatian cuisine is Vinodol Restaurant, serving a variety of Central European dishes ranging from meat-focused to vegetarian, soups and strudel for dessert.
+A recommended place for classy Croatian cuisine is Vinodol Restaurant, serving various Central European dishes ranging from meat-focused to vegetarian, soups, and strudel for dessert.
 In the mood for pizza?
 Head to Karijola, one of the most popular pizzerias in the city.

 Tip: If you have more than 48 hours in Zagreb, check out these fun day trips you can do from the Croatian capital.